RMoona/LibraryProject/README.md

-This is a simple Library Management Console System created as part of a university project in C++.
+This is a simple Library Management Console System created as part of a university lab work in C++.
-It allows users to manage books, authors, readers, and loans.
+The system offers simple functionality to manage books, authors, readers, and loans.
-The system offers simple functionality for adding, editing, searching and deleting data.